-On this day, the NSWRL introduces the six-tackle rule and also makes it less rewarding for field goal exponents, while 'Hoppa' lands in hot water and Steve Price makes a big call on the Jones boy.
+On this day, the NSWRL introduces the six-tackle rule and also makes it less rewarding for field goal exponents, 'Hoppa' lands in hot water and Steve Price makes a big call on the Jones boy.

 Former Manly winger John Hopoate was a devastating player at times in the 90s but he'll always be remembered for having his contract torn up by the Wests Tigers after being found guilty of poking his finger into the backsides of North Queensland players during a game on this day in 2001.